Teach the Horsemanship Levels

-HOWEVER – we believe that a good rider can ride effectively in any saddle, and that many fundamentals of horsemanship are universal.
+We believe that a good rider can ride effectively in any saddle, and that many fundamentals of horsemanship are universal.
 We hope that our students go on to ride in any discipline they choose with correct equitation, an attention to detail and safety, and a thorough understanding of aids and equine psychology.

-The Horsemanship Levels concentrate on the rider’s ability in the saddle, culminating in a rider who is balanced, educated and confident, able to ride a well-schooled horse with skill and empathy on the flat and over fences, both in the arena and in the open.
+The Horsemanship Levels concentrate on the rider’s ability in the saddle, culminating in a rider who is balanced, educated and confident, able to ride a well-schooled horse with skill and empathy on the flat and over obstacles, both in the arena and in the open.